chengyin38/mlops_2021_drifting_away/README.md

 What you’ll Learn:
 A set of tests and metrics that ML practitioners should care about post ML deployment.

-**Note that all tests I have chosen are non-parametric, which means they don't assume normality in data distributions*
+**Note that all tests chosen are non-parametric, which means they don't assume normality in data distributions*

 Files in this repository:
 - Slides in PDF